yang-su2000/yang-su2000/README.md

 Hi there!
 I am currently working on **LLMs alignment & agent systems** at [Qwen Team](https://qwenlm.github.io/).
 Some topics I currently focus on
 - rl reasoning and agent alignment
-- personalization, memory, consciousness and self-play algorithms
+- personalization, memory, and self-play algorithms
 - structured outputs and complex instruction following

 I am happy to chat and discuss potential collaborations, feel free to reach out by